 To Verify a Backup is Readable

 If you want to verify that a backup file is readable, use the GemStone utility copydbf.
-You can conserve disk space and reduce disk activity by specifying NUL: as the destination.
+You can conserve disk space and reduce disk activity by specifying /dev/null as the destination.
 For instance: